eriklupander/gotling/README.md

 For a more full-blown explanation of what Gotling is about, see my blog post here: http://callistaenterprise.se/blogg/teknik/2015/11/22/gotling/

+**UPDATE 2019-04-04: I've updated gotling to use Go modules and changed the project structure to follow [https://github.com/golang-standards/project-layout](https://github.com/golang-standards/project-layout) better**
-_Please note that this is my very first golang program and is probably full of anti-patterns and bad use of golang constructs._
+_Please note that this was my very first golang program back in 2015 and it's still (2019) full of anti-patterns and bad use of golang constructs._

+**NOTE!
+The JsonPath support is currently broken since the JsonPath library gotling depended on (JsonPrime) has gone missing.**

 ## What it does
 - Provides high-throughput load testing of HTTP services